 Like you, Congressional Candidate Brian Kelly is disgusted with the current leaders in our government.
 He is asking for voters to forget about what big government can do for them.
 The results are in and the verdict is "0."
-Kelly is asking voters to write him in twice -- once in 2016 for the House of Representatives, PA District 17, and once in 2018 for the US Senate.
+Kelly had once asked voters to write him BRIAN KELLY for the House of Representatives, PA District 8, and once in 2018 for the US Senate.
 Kelly did not win those elections but he is ready to represent Northeastern Pennsylvania right now in its greatest hour of need.
 Matt Cartwright has outlived his usefulness representing Nancy Pelosi's San Francisco District.

 Brian hopes to help release our wonderful country from the grips of the socialists and communists.

 In this essay, Brian Kelly demonstrates the difficulty for non-politicians (regular Joe's), such as him, to gain ballot access in a system designed of, for, and by corrupt incumbent politicians.

 Please enjoy this essay by Mr. Brian Kelly.

 Try running for Office in a state such as Pennsylvania, in which the political Incumbents and the establishment have the game rigged.
 Pennsylvania's corrupt state politicians have slanted the ballot-access table in favor of incumbents and against non-political regular citizens of the Commonwealth.